 2001, 2006, 2008.
 The first demonstration in any organism of a response penetrating to the level of the gene driven by recent rapid climate change.
 This genetic shift was shown to occur over as short a time span as five years in photoperiodic response of Wyeomyia smithii.
 Subsequent studies showed a genetic component in response to climate change in the timing of seasonal events of other insects, birds, mammals and plants, but in no case has there been shown to be a genetic shift in thermal optimum or heat tolerance associated with recent rapid climate change in populations in nature.
 PNAS 98:14509-14511, Science 312:1477-1478; Mol.
 Ecol.
 17:157-166.

 2004.
 During evolutionary dispersal of Wyeomyia smithii throughout the climatic gradient of North America, photoperiodic adaptation has been a more important determinant of fitness than thermal adaptation.
 In fact, when northern populations are subjected to 180 years of climate warming at its present rate, year-long fitness is improved.
-However, when they experience parallel, incorrect photic cues (day lengths), they lose 80% fitness.
+However, when these same northern populations experience parallel, incorrect photic cues (day lengths), they lose 80% fitness.
 Hence, selection should be expected to favor more rapid evolution of photoperiodic response than thermal tolerance during periods of rapid climate change.
 Evolution 58:1748-1762.

 2007.
 The first QTL map of photoperiodic response in any animal revealed a “hot” spot in the Wyeomyia smithii genome that includes genes responsible for interpreting day length, for the determination of diapause, and for the hormonal regulation of development and molting.
 Genetics 176:391-402.